The Department of Teaching, Learning & Culture

 Transfer students are students who have earned college credit after high school, at a local 2-year community college or another 4-year university.

-For questions about transferring to TLAC, contact the Undergrad Advising Office or call (979) 862-4345.
+For questions about transferring to TLAC, contact the Undergrad Recruitment Office or call (979) 862-4345.

 Readmits